 If you would like to discuss UDL & Accessibility, please contact Kimber Andrews, Assistant Director.

 Inclusive teaching strives to ensure that all students feel supported as they learn.
 Universal Design for Learning (UDL) is a research-based framework that promotes equitable opportunities to learn for all people.
-By removing barriers from the learning process, the needs of diverse learners can be met.
+UDL is a student-centered approach to designing flexible curriculum that addresses the strengths of diverse learners.
 UDL guidelines encourage instructors to provide their students with multiple means of Representation, Action & Expression, and Engagement.
 These guidelines benefit all students by providing a level of flexibility in interacting with course content, activities, and assessments.
-One component of reducing student barriers is creating accessible course content.
-This could include texts, videos, images or other content that is available to students through Blackboard, UC's Learning Management System.
+One component to providing pathways to student success is creating accessible course content.
+This could include videos with captions, texts availiable in both print and digital formats, and other content that is available to students through Blackboard, UC's Learning Management System.

 CET&L is committed to supporting members of UC's teaching community in employing UDL by: